Magnesium: role, benefits, recommended intakes, sources, properties, dosage

 rye and wheat bread 110

-In the context of a high-fat, low-carbohydrate diet, coupled with a fairly intense lifestyle (sport + stress, for example), It's generally advisable to supplement your diet with a minimum of magnesium, or at the very least, to fill up on magnesium-rich "blooness compatible" foods such as anchovies (low-carb), parsley (50mg per 100g, which can be found in Lebanese tabbouleh, for example), spinach (in this table, vegetable marrow resembles spinach and is very rich in magnesium), or pecans.
+In the context of a high-fat, low-carbohydrate diet, coupled with a fairly intense lifestyle (sport + stress, for example), It is generally advisable to take a minimum magnesium supplement, or at least to fill up on magnesium-rich "blooness compatible" foods such as anchovies (low-carb), parsley (50mg per 100g, which can be found in Lebanese tabbouleh, for example), spinach (in this table, chard resembles spinach and is very rich in magnesium), and pecans.

 To find out more about the importance and supplementation of magnesium in a low-carb or ketogenic diet, click here.